Fabxx/XPCE/README.md

 `sudo systemctl start  /etc/systemd/system/XPShutdown.service`

-Now when you do one of the actions, the system will wait 2 second, play the audio, and then shutdown.
+Now when you do one of the actions, the system will wait 2 second, play the audio and then shutdown.

 NOTE: If you do again the systemctl start command, you will hear the windows XP shutdown.
 To avoid so, delete the file created by the script `/tmp/shutdown.log`